Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Cincinnati Zoo in winter

-Cincinnati Zoo has a hilly terrain, and the walk through the zoo can get tiring in hot weather.
+Cincinnati Zoo has hilly terrain, and the walk through the zoo can get tiring in hot weather.

 Some of the animals are more active during cooler months.